creative-connections/Bodylight-docs/reference/editor/virtualmachine.md

 # Virtual machine for Bodylight.js

-This repository contains Vagrant scripts to prepare virtual machine in VirtualBox from scratch or from preinstalled binary image.
-After installation Scientific Linux (clone of Redhat Enterprise Linux) and OpenModelica, Bodylight.js, Python 3.x, Julia, Jupyter, Anaconda is available.
-See web apps after installation at http://localhost:8080.
+The repository at https://github.com/creative-connections/Bodylight-VirtualMachine contains `vagrant` scripts to prepare virtual machine in VirtualBox either from scratch or from preinstalled binary image.
+The base image is Scientific Linux 7 (clone of RHEL 7).
+After first `vagrant up` Bodylight.js anr all reated tools, OpenModelica, Python 3.x, Julia, Jupyter, Anaconda is available.
+See web apps after installation at http://localhost:8080

 ## Motivation

 Vagrant tool automates configuration (port forwarding, secure ssh keys, shared folders) and provisioning of virtual machine.
 Thus preventing claims `works on my machine` or `doesn't work on my machine`.
 Virtual machine is a reference installation to compare with different environments.

 ## Requirements